Methods: omics in biomedical research

 - Strategy of cloning for protein expression, production of proteins in different cellular settings.

-- Quantity and quality controls of final protein samples by biophysical techniques such as Dynamic Light Scattering, Circular Dichroism and Multi-angle Light Scattering.
+- Quantity and quality controls of final protein samples by biophysical techniques.

 Flow cytometry and cell sorting